Knowledge Base

 Browsing Channels & Programmes

-While watching TV, press to show the Channel Browser.
+While watching TV, press OK or to show the Channel Browser.
 Use the directional pad to browse what’s on later or on other channels.
 If you’ve added Favourite Channels, press to cycle through them.

 For more information about a highlighted programme, including showings, future episodes and episodes available to play on demand, press again.